 Trailing 2-1 from the reverse fixture in Ukraine, Roma knew that a 1-0 win over Paulo Fonseca’s men would take them to the quarter-finals, but they were made to work for it.

-Shakhtar were resolute in their defending and caused some nervy moments for the Roma Ultras, though the Giallorossi showed character and courage to see themselves over through finish line.
+Shakhtar was resolute in their defending and caused some nervy moments for the Roma Ultras, though the Giallorossi showed character and courage to see themselves over through the finish line.
 The former Cagliari manager believes that his team played the game of their lives to reach the next stage of the money-spinning event.

 Shakhtar had proved firm in the first 45 minutes, but Roma came out guns blazing after the interval.